-Use the CLASS KEY to enroll in our section: miracosta 9962 6216
+Use the CLASS KEY to enroll in our section: miracosta 5761 1572

-Optional Hard Copy Textbook: Larson, Hostetler, Edwards, Calculus, 10th ed., Brooks/Cole, 2010.
+Optional Hard Copy Textbook: Larson, Hostetler, Edwards, Calculus, 10^{} ed., Brooks/Cole, 2010.
 Prepare for each class by reading those sections of the text that will be covered in class.
 You will have access to this textbook via WebAssign.

-Calculators: Although calculators will not be allowed on some tests, the use of a graphing calculator is required.
-In general, the Math Department recommends the TI-83, or TI-84.
+Calculators: On each test, the use of a graphing calculator is required.
+In general, the Math Department recommends the use of one of the various versions of the TI-83, or TI-84.